 Of particular merit are the goals about climate change.
 ‘Reduced dependency on fitite natural resources and transition to renewable resources for electricity production, fuel and other non-renewable products’ (page 36) is a regional goal guiding the strategic direction.
 The great potential our region has to become solar powered is recognised, as well as exploring options for carbon capture projects.

-If you’d like to know more about the Burdekin Dry Tropics NRM Plan you can download the PDF or contact the NQCC office to arrange a loan of our hardcopy version.
+If you would like to know more about the Burdekin Dry Tropics NRM Plan you can download the PDF or contact the NQCC office to arrange a loan of our hardcopy version.
 NQ Dry Tropics welcomes and encourages ongoing feedback on the Burdekin Dry Tropics NRM Plan.
 You are welcome to provide feedback via an email to email@example.com or phone them on (07) 4724 3544.